If you use natural gas to heat your house or even cook, you may wonder how to save energy to save on your energy bills.

 Or, if you don’t live in Europe, this other website shows the natural gas price in the world.
-Note that the price are displayed by default in USD.
+Note that the price is displayed by default in USD.

-Liquids like propane, gasoline or diesel are measure in liters.
+Liquids like propane, gasoline, or diesel are measured in liters.

-But natural gas is in gaseous state so liter cannot be used as measurement unit.
+But natural gas is in the gaseous state, so a liter cannot be used as a measurement unit.
 Natural gas has to be measured in cubic meters (m3).

-Because the amount of natural gas per cubic meter vary depending on both the temperature and the pressure of the natural gas, the gas providers are obligated to bill natural gas consumption in Kilowatt hours.
+Because the amount of natural gas per cubic meter varies depending on the temperature and the pressure of the natural gas, the gas providers are obligated to bill natural gas consumption in Kilowatt hours.

-It does depend on what was defined on the contract you signed with your gas provider.
+It does depend on what was defined in the contract you signed with your gas provider.

-Usually, the gas provider define in the contract a cost per kWh of gas of X amount for the first one or two years of contract and afterwards the cost is usually increased to market value.
+Usually, the gas provider defines in the contract a cost per kWh of gas of X amount for the first one or two years of the contract, and afterward, the cost is usually increased to market value.

 Natural gas for household consumption is measured in cubic meters.